thornoe/GreenGDP/index.md

 The second part consists of imputing missing values in the dataset.
 The imputed ecological status is presented in the first figure below.

 The third part applies valuation studies to be able to estimate the development in the Green Net National Income (GNNI) for Denmark.
-For surface water, we apply the Benefit Transfer equation estimated by a meta analysis function ([Zandersen et al, 2022](https://dce.au.dk/udgivelser/vr/nr-451-500/abstracts/no-486-socio-economic-benefits-of-improved-water-quality-development-and-use-of-meta-analysis-function-for-benefit-transfer)) to help answer the overall research question, to what extent economic growth can be considered sustainable or at the cost of the environment?
+For surface water, we apply the Benefit Transfer equation estimated by a meta analysis function ([Zandersen et al, 2022 - *English summary*](https://dce.au.dk/udgivelser/vr/nr-451-500/abstracts/no-486-socio-economic-benefits-of-improved-water-quality-development-and-use-of-meta-analysis-function-for-benefit-transfer)) to help answer the overall research question, to what extent economic growth can be considered sustainable or at the cost of the environment?

 ## Imputed ecological status